Kashweb/PizzaOrderingSystem/README.md

 # PizzaOrderingSystem
 A Basic Pizza ordering assignment for Bootcamp

-some images of what the final product looks like at attached below.
+some images of what the final product looks like are attached below.

 1. Add the name, address, select the pizza with an option to customise the toppings..